-BEN uses several data variables, most of which contain default values.
+The BEN model uses several data variables, most of which contain default values.
 The required variables include information about capital and non-capital costs, annual operation and maintenance costs, and the dates for the period of noncompliance.
-BEN allows a facility to provide actual financial data that may affect the civil penalty calculation.
-Finally, methods other than BEN may be used to calculate economic benefit of noncompliance, where the Tribe concludes that an alternative method provides more meaningful results.
+The BEN model allows a facility to provide actual financial data that may affect the civil penalty calculation.
+Finally, methods other than the BEN model may be used to calculate economic benefit of noncompliance, where the Tribe concludes that an alternative method provides more meaningful results.